kneisdaniel/pbl-blog/_posts/2023-12-06-My-Project.markdown

 layout: post
 title: "My Project"
 ---
-Hello!
-My name is Daniel Kneis, and my preferences are anime and video games.
-In this blog, I will introduce you to my project and delve into some problems I encountered during its development.
-This project is part of a Java programming course offered by [everyone codes](https://everyonecodes.io/), and we had 6 weeks to complete it.

-My project is a lexicon designed to help anime fans discover series available in Austria.
-To achieve this, I utilized Maven Spring Boot (software used: IntelliJ Idea), GIT and GitHub to track the project's progress, Json to read test data, PostgreSQL as the database, and JPA for data management.
+Hi!
+My name is Daniel Kneis and I currently visiting a 10-month Java programming course at [everyone codes](https://everyonecodes.io/).
+In order to practice our newly-gained skills in Java and Spring Boot, we had 6 weeks to work on a small project of our choice.
+As an anime fan, I decided to write a small Lexicon Project for Watchable anime in Austria.

 Thanks for reading my blog!